immersommer/Operating-system-construction-note/Week8 Scheduling d4a14dd1e06349d99a1fc38e91a5ae2d.md

     - the activated thread must release the lock

     Corner case:

+    - Never call enter from the epilogue (double request)
     - Basic rule (see above) also holds for the first thread activation(!), See:
     - In kickoff: